Position: Graph Foundation Models are Already Here: Neural Scaling Law on GFMs

-Deep generative models on graph~\cite{jin2020hierarchical, luo2021graphdf, jo2022score, vignac2023digress} have shown great success in generating high-quality synthetic graphs which helps graph-level tasks by providing a more comprehensive description of the graph distributions space.

-\citet{liu2023data} utilizes diffusion models to generate task-specific data argumentation to enhance the GNN on graph-level tasks with significant performance gain.
-With successful evidence of pre-training on synthetic data from other domains~\cite{mishra2022task2sim, trinh2024solving}, we anticipate the potential to generate high-quality synthetic graphs for large-scale pre-training towards GFM.
+Synthetic graph generation can be utilized to alleviate the data insufficiency issue, enableing more comprehensive training.
+Traditional graph generative models~\cite{albert2002statistical, robins2007introduction, airoldi2008mixed, leskovec2010kronecker} are capable of generating graphs satisfying some certain statistical properties, which still plays an important role on node-level and link-level tasks.
+Deep generative models on graph~\cite{jin2020hierarchical, luo2021graphdf, jo2022score, vignac2023digress, liu2023data} have shown great success in generating high-quality synthetic graphs which helps graph-level tasks by providing a more comprehensive description of the graph distributions space.
+With successful evidence of pre-training on synthetic data from other domains~\cite{mishra2022task2sim, trinh2024solving}, we anticipate the potential on benefits from high-quality synthetic graphs.

-\subsection{Model scaling}
+\subsection{Model Scaling}

+Model scaling refers to the phenomenon that the performance consistently improves with the increasing model scale.
 Previous research in NLP indicates that apart from data, the backbone model constitutes a fundamental for scaling~\cite{kaplan2020scalingNLP}. \citet{liu2024neural} primarily validates the neural scaling law on various graph tasks and model architectures under the supervised setting.

 However, \citet{kim2022pureTOKENGT} demonstrates that the GAT~\cite{velivckovic2017graph} with a larger number of parameters underperforms on the graph regression tasks compared to the smaller-sized counterparts.
 As a comparison, geometric GNNs scale well to predict atomic potentials in material science~\cite{shoghi2023jmp, zhang2023dpa2, batatia2023macemp}.
-The contradictory phenomenon indicates that the alignment between the geometric prior of GNNs and the specific task may influence model scaling.
+Observations indicate that geometric GNNs with a good geometric-prior vocabulary design can help achieve model scaling over the vanilla GNN.